 - Extensive dewatering of excavations 10’ to 20’ below sea level

-- Two landside cranes and a barge crane used to successfully execute over 2,000 lifts without incident, including approx. 500 critical lifts
+- Two landside cranes and a barge crane were used to successfully execute over 2,000 lifts without incident, including approx. 500 critical lifts

-CMS was awarded a complex D-B project to rehabilitate Wharf Charlie-2 (C-2), a general purpose berthing wharf constructed in 1960.
+CMS was awarded a complex D-B project to rehabilitate Wharf Charlie-2 (C-2), a general-purpose berthing wharf constructed in 1960.
 The 608-ft-long wharf is one of two primary deep draft berths and a primary ordnance handling wharf for NAVSTA Mayport.